oat-sa/lib-lti1p3-nrps/doc/tool.md

     10             // [optional] and limit the number of presented members (default: no limit) );

+// you also can call directly for a received NRPS claim
 $membership = $membershipServiceClient->getResourceLinkMembershipForClaim(
     $registration,       // [required] as the tool, it will call the platform of this registration
     $payload->getNrps(), // [required] for a NRPS claim (got at LTI launch)